 Oregon Chainsaw Sharpener – How It Works

 Besides sidestepping the pretty steep learning curved involved in mastering traditional chain sharpening skills, Powersharp is fast.
-This makes it attractive even for those who know how to sharpen with a file.
-Depending on how fast you move, it’ll probably take no more than a minute or two to dig the sharpening unit out of your saw box, snap it onto the anchoring holes in the bar, rev the engine and hone the cutters, then take the sharpener off.
+This makes it attractive even for those of us who know how to sharpen with a file.
+Depending on how fast you move, it’ll probably take no more than a minute or two to dig the sharpening unit out of your saw box, snap it onto the anchoring holes in the bar, rev the engine and hone the cutters, then take the sharpener off and get back to work.
 Even an extremely dull chain sharpens up surprisingly quickly.
 Part of this comes courtesy of a special flat diamond dressing surface on the chain itself.
 This keeps the U-shaped surface of the grindstone relatively flat and glaze-free enough to sharpen the cutters well, even given the oily conditions that develop there.

 Want to try Powersharp?
 One way to buy is online.
 Go to Amazon, search for “Powersharp” and you’ll see the full selection of options.
 You’ll need a special chain and sharpener to fit your particular chainsaw.